 - Departments need to consider work that is closely face-to-face, such as mentoring, tour guides, tutoring in close proximity, etc. We recommend the move to other/virtual means.

-- Telecommuting is not a normal operation for student employees and should be highly organized by departments/work areas before allowing student employees to use this option for continued employment.
+- Remote work is not a normal operation for student employees and should be highly organized by departments/work areas before allowing student employees to use this option for continued employment.
 Supervisors best practices should include:

 - Verify students have the equipment and an internet connection to complete tasks virtually.
 Providing equipment is at the discretion of the department.